krobbi/funcy/readme.md

 Intrinsic functions are low-level functions that cannot be implemented in Funcy.
 Instead, these functions are written in the implementation language (Python) where they generate code directly.

+When called directly, intrinsic functions are inlined, eliminating the overhead that a function call normally causes.

 ### `intrinsics:putChr`
 The `putChr(character)` intrinsic function.
 Put `character` to the standard